 Miller played four seasons in St Louis before serving during WWI.
 In 1915, he .264 with 73 runs, 29 extra-base hits, 72 RBIs and a career best 27 steals in 150 games.
 During the 1916 season, he batted .238 in 143 games, with 47 runs, 30 extra-base hits, 46 RBIs and 18 steals, while seeing playing time at first base, second base and shortstop, plus brief time at third base in center field.
 He was considered to be one of the best utility players at this time.
 In 1917, Miller hit .248 in 148 games, with 61 runs, 26 extra-base hits, 45 RBIs and 14 stolen bases.
 His .615 OPS matched his mark from the previous season.
 Those were the deadball era years, so his OPS was nearly league average, falling 17 points short in 1916 and 18 points short in 1917.
 He enlisted in the Marines prior to the 1918 season and missed the entire year.
 He returned in 1919 for one more season with the Cardinals, hitting .231 in 101 games, with 38 runs, 15 extra-base hits and 24 RBIs, while seeing a majority of his playing time at first base.

-Miller then played his last two years in the majors with the Philadelphia Phillies after they purchased his contract in January of 1920.
+Miller then played his last two years in the majors with the Philadelphia Phillies after they purchased his contract on September 28, 1919.
 He hit .254 in 98 games in 1920, while seeing time at all four infield spots.
 He had 41 runs, 14 extra-base hits and 27 RBIs.
 He batted .297 in 84 games during his final season in the majors, winding up with 37 runs, 14 extra-base hits, 23 RBIs and a .680 OPS.
 He would pass away due to tuberculosis in 1923 just days before his 37th birthday, after managing two seasons in the minors with San Francisco of the Double-A Pacific Coast League.
 He also played briefly with San Francisco during the 1922 season.
 Miller finished his big league career with a .263 average in 1,589 games, with 711 runs, 232 doubles, 108 triples, 32 homers, 714 RBIs and 177 stolen bases.
-While with the Pirates, he batted .266 in 710 games, with 389 RBIs and 347 runs scored.
+While with the Pirates, he batted .266 in 710 games, with 347 runs and 389 RBIs.

 Waite Hoyt, Hall of Fame pitcher for the Pirates from 1933 until 1937.
 Hoyt made the Hall of Fame on the strength of one of the teams he played with for most of his career, that being the New York Yankees from 1921-30, when he had a 157-98 record.
 Over the rest of his career, posting a ERA just slightly higher than his New York days, he had a career record of 80-84, including the 35-31 mark he compiled with the Pirates.
 His ERA during his five years in Pittsburgh stood at 3.08, forty points below his number with the Yankees.